 - Water source

 Dogwoods benefit from being planted in moist soil, and can even thrive in clay or areas that don’t drain as well.
 A place that gets morning sun, with partial shade is ideal for dogwoods to avoid intense afternoon sun that may dry the plant out.
 An area with soil that’s high in organic matter, or has been treated with compost will be best.

-Though this is a flexible threshold based upon how big mature shrubs grow, dogwoods should be spaced anywhere from three to four feet apart, to five to ten feet apart if a bit of space to grow is desired.
-It should be kept in mind that typically most dogwood shrubs grow about two feet per year in a mounded fashion.
-Typically spacing depends on whether a hedge-like orientation is desired or not.
+Though this is a flexible threshold based on the size of the variety, dogwoods should be spaced anywhere from three to four feet apart, to five to ten feet apart if a bit of space to grow is desired.
+Keep in mind that typically most dogwood shrubs grow about two feet per year in a mounded fashion.
+Typically, spacing depends on whether a hedge-like orientation is desired or not.

 Steps To Plant Dogwoods

 Scout for a location with full morning sun, but protected from intense afternoon heat.

 Dig a hole that’s wider than the root ball, and about as deep as the root section of the dogwood.